bsb808/mrc_notes/cloudsim/local_docker.md

 * Installs the cuda-enabled branch of `rocker` and the main branch of `novnc-rocker`
 * Calls `rocker` to inject layers for enabling support for cuda and nvidia, enables novnc and turbovnc, and turns on local user mode with the developer user.

-???: In the bash script it runs the image `test_novnc`.
-I would have expected the image to be explicitly `test_novnc:latest`

 ## (TODO) How to add new features to the image